 1. Theoretical Component

 Comprises a Distance Learning module presented by The McKenzie Institute International.
 The module is 10 weeks duration and involves approximately 20 hours per week of self-directed learning.
 You will need to pass assessments in order to achieve success in this Component.

 2. Clinical Component

 Consists of a minimum of 360 hours of clinical practice based on a variety of musculoskeletal disorders, and emphasising the importance of “the evidence” of the patient.
 You will be supervised by a qualified McKenzie clinician, known as a Clinical Educator (and appointed by The McKenzie Institute International), who will determine your proficiency over a series of formal and continuous assessments.

-Currently the Clinical Component of the Diploma Programme is offered in the USA, Scotland, Australia, Benelux, Denmark, Finland, Germany and Sweden.
+Currently the Clinical Component of the Diploma Programme is offered in the USA, Scotland, Canada, Australia, Benelux, Denmark, Finland, Germany and Sweden.

 Clinical Component: 360 Hours